appseconnect/docs/_posts/Workflow Management/Quickstart/2018-08-17-steps-to-create-your-first-workflow.md

 * You should have a valid order on Magento 2.
 That means it should have valid items, Business Partner, and Sales Order.
 The connection should be done in the Cloud.

-Configuring
+**Once the pre-requisites are ready follow these steps:**

+ log into the Cloud Portal with valid credentials.
+You have to choose one project.
+After successfully logging in, you have to choose My Workflows section under Account and a new page will open.

+Refer the below steps [Working with Workflow in APPSeCONNECT] Configuring

 - Property Tab